-If an older person is beyond moving or would simply rather stay in their own place, they can still avoid going into residential care.
-There are increasing live-in options.
-These are becoming more popular but are not cheap.
+If an older person is beyond moving house or would simply rather stay in their own place, they can still avoid going into residential care with live-in options.
+These are becoming more popular, but are not cheap.
 Having said that, neither is a residential home.

-Under such an arrangements, a carer lives with you.
+Under such an arrangements, a carer lives with you in your own home.
 This can be a direct contract or through one of the many agencies,